-Metro Staff Performing Security Check at Chennai Metro Station use of ICT based applications is recommended to make public transport more efficient.
+Work in Progress at Dedicated Freight Corridor, Jaipur use of ICT based applications is recommended to make public transport more efficient.
 For railways, development of dedicated freight corridors to enable higher freight carrying capacity of trains and faster movement of such trains is clearly prioritized by the Government of India.
 Furthermore, the Indian Railways' vision 2020 envisages development by year 2020 of at least four state-of-the-art high-speed corridors of 2,000 km on which trains would travel at speeds up to 350 km per hour.
-For the North-East India, development of connectivity within the region and of the region with the neighbouring countries, as a means of expanding economic activities and development in the region is strongly anticipated.
+For the North-East India, the development of connectivity within the region and of the region with the neighbouring countries, as a means of expanding economic activities and development in the region is strongly anticipated.
 In short, safe, timely and comfortable move is absolutely essential both for economic development and quality of life improvement, and obviously development needs for the transport field in India is still large.
-Overview of Japan's Assistance Assist for realizing "Safe, Timely, and Comfortable Move for better life" with "Quality Infrastructure" in transport system to facilitate sustained economic development.
-ODA loans of 1,804 billion Japanese Yen, over Rs 100,000 crore, extended since 1982/83.
+Assist for realizing "Safe, Timely, and Comfortable Move for better life" with "Quality Infrastructure" in transport system to facilitate sustained economic development.
+ODA loans of 2,000 billion Japanese Yen, approx. Rs 115,000 crore, extended since 1982/83.
 JICA's Assistance Strategy JICA is supporting improvement of urban transport system through development of high-speed mass transportation systems (metros), feeder lines connecting the system (monorails, Light Railway Transport, etc.), ring & radial roads and intelligent transport systems (ITS).
-JICA is supporting strengthening of arterial transport networks, including railways, roads, airports and ports, along the 'industrial corridors' between Delhi and Mumbai (Delhi Mumbai Industrial Corridor, DMIC) and between Chennai and Bengaluru (Chennai Bangalore Industrial Corridor, CBIC).
+JICA is supporting strengthening of arterial transport networks, including railways, roads, airports and ports, along the 'industrial corridors' between Delhi & Mumbai (Delhi Mumbai Industrial Corridor, DMIC) and between Chennai & Bengaluru (Chennai Bangalore Industrial Corridor, CBIC).
 JICA is supporting improvement of transport infrastructure in North-East India, including roads, bridges and tunnels, for improved connectivity within the region and with adjoining countries.
-Achievements

-JICA facilitated development of Delhi Metro now enables 2.7 million passengers to commute on the system each day.
-Furthermore, Delhi Metro reduces green house gas emissions by 6.3 lakh tonnes annually, and has been certified by the United Nations to receive carbon credits which is the first in the world for a rail-based system.
-JICA is facilitating development of Intelligent Transport System (ITS) in Hyderabad and Bengaluru.
-JICA is facilitating development of dedicated freight corridor between Delhi and Mumbai, which would deploy automated signal and communication system and high-speed, high-capacity locomotives.
-JICA conducted feasibility study, jointly with Indian Railways, for high-speed rail corridor between Mumbai and Ahmedabad.
-Following the study, constructive discussions had been conducted between two governments, resulting that, at the summit meeting in December 2015, both the Government have agreed to cooperate on the development of the Mumbai-Ahmedabad high speed rail corridor, which will be developed with the use of Japanese high speed rail technologies (i.e. Japanese Shinkansen system) and experiences.
-Following the feasibility study, JICA has been conducting the Follow-Up Study for Mumbai-Ahmedabad High Speed Railway Corridor.
+Achievements JICA facilitated development of Delhi Metro which now enables 2.7 million passengers to commute on the system each day.
+Furthermore, Delhi Metro reduces greenhouse gas emissions by 6.3 lakh tonnes annually, and has been certified by the United Nations to receive carbon credits which is the first in the world for a rail-based system.
+JICA is facilitating development of Intelligent Transport System (ITS) in Hyderabad, Bengaluru & Delhi.
+JICA is facilitating development of dedicated freight corridor between Delhi & Mumbai, which would deploy automated signal and communication system and high-speed, high-capacity locomotives.
+JICA conducted feasibility study, jointly with Ministry of Railways, for high-speed rail corridor between Mumbai & Ahmedabad.
+Based on the study results and following G-to-G dialogues, both the Governments have agreed to cooperate on the development of the Mumbai-Ahmedabad high speed rail corridor, utilizing Japanese high speed rail technologies (i.e. the Shinkansen system) and experiences.
+Following the feasibility study, JICA has been conducting the Follow-Up Study and the General Consultancy work for the Mumbai -Ahmedabad High Speed Railway Project, providing support such as setting up technical standards, preparing designs, and providing tender assistance.
 An Example of JICA's Assistance: